Things to Do in Plovdiv in March

 What's happening during your visit

-March 3rd transforms the city center — locals lay flowers at the Alyosha Monument at sunrise, then gather for traditional horo dances in front of the Municipality building.
+March 3rd transforms the city center, locals lay flowers at the Alyosha Monument at sunrise, then gather for traditional horo dances in front of the Municipality building.
 The smell of grilled kebabcheta drifts from street vendors, and museums offer free entry while elderly Bulgarians share stories their grandparents told about Ottoman rule.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid